 Luckily for you, we’re here to help you with that.
 In this article, we’re going to review both GetResponse and Constant Contact.
 They’re both industry leaders and excellent pieces of email marketing software; but which email marketing service is best for your business?

-Ultimately, that’s over to you to decide but hopefully, this info makes the choice a tad easier.
+Ultimately, that’s over to you to decide which marketing solution is best but hopefully, this info makes the choice a tad easier.

 Let’s dive in.

 - 3 Final Thoughts: Constant Contact or GetResponse?

 In short, GetResponse is an email marketing platform and email marketing solution for entrepreneurs wanting to grow their business and it’s now available in as many as 27 languages!

 In CEO Simon Grabowski’s words, GetResponse is a “multinational team of tech geeks.
 Among us, you’ll find experts in various fields who stay creative and open to new knowledge and experiences.
 That’s why we have been successful in conquering markets all over the world for more than fifteen years.”

 So does Grabowski’s claim live up to scrutiny?